-Of the 34 sworn police officers of the Johnson City Police Department, 22 are assigned to the Patrol Division in the various ranks of Lieutenant, Sergeant, and Patrolman.
+The Johnson City Police Department has an authorized strength of 41 sworn police officers.
+Of those officers, 30 are assigned to the Patrol Division in the various ranks of Lieutenant, Sergeant, and Patrolman.

-Most of the department's overall arrests and the greatest number of personal contacts with the public are made by the uniform patrol officers as they patrol, control traffic, and enforce the vehicle and traffic and penal laws.
+Most of the department's overall arrests and the greatest number of personal contacts with the public are made by the uniform patrol officers as they patrol, respond to calls for service, and enforce the laws.
 The presence of a uniformed patrol officer usually nullifies any criminal activity in the area due to the high profile of their uniform and the high visibility of the marked patrol car.